MartinLPetrauskas/TLSMeasurement/README.md

 * **data_analysis**: Program to analyze results of scanning websites in bulk
 * **run_analysis.sh**: Bash script which runs the data_analysis on various optional arguments
 * **results/**: Directory which contains all results from running data_analysis
+* **TLS Presentation.pdf**: Presentation with all the relevant results

 ### TODO:
 * Merge add_geolocation into main tls_analysis functionality
 * Implement click CMD line interface in files where not present
+* Make the output files neater.....
+* Refine industry/sector classifications